bernhard-42/zeppelin-ipython-shim/Readme.md

 2. Jupyter/IPython display and communication system
 3. ipywidgets

 [Apache Zeppelin](http://zeppelin.apache.org/) version 0.7.0+ will support plotting matplotlib inline.
 However, it is not compatible with option 2 and 3.

 This project creates a shim in [Apache Zeppelin](http://zeppelin.apache.org/) that simulates option 2, but does not cover option 3.
+It is based on the advanced Angular capabilities for Zeppelin ([ZeppelinSession](https://github.com/bernhard-42/advanced-angular-for-pyspark)).

-As an example it uses

- - Bokeh 0.12.4+ to visualise (`output_notebook`) or modify (`push_notebook`) plots inline in [Apache Zeppelin](http://zeppelin.apache.org/).
+As an example it uses Bokeh 0.12.4+ to visualise (`output_notebook`) or modify (`push_notebook`) plots inline in [Apache Zeppelin](http://zeppelin.apache.org/).
- - Vega-Lite  1.3.1

 Tested with Python 2.7 (Ubuntu 16.10) and Python 3.5 (as of Anaconda3 4.2).